TravisWheelerLab/ULTRA/README.md

 -doc	Debug overlap correction:           Report overlap correction in repeat information.
 [0]
 ```

+### Examples

+There are some example data files in the `examples/` directory.
+See below for
+some example invocations of the `ultra` command.

+It is also possible to run all of the examples in this directory at once (which
+happens in CI as a smoke test) using `make examples`.

+## Development

+ULTRA is written in C++ 17.
+Source files can be found in `src/`.

+Run `cmake .` to generate the Makefile, then there are a couple custom targets
+beyond what is necessary to build the software.

+  * `make format` - format the code using clang-format
+  * `make check-format` - verify that formatting is correct
+  * `make container-build` - build the Docker container used in CI
+  * `make container-push` - push the container to Docker Hub
+  * `make examples` - run all examples

 ## License

 BSD 3-clause license.
 See LICENSE file.